LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [The Most Important Management Concept You’re Missing](https://getlighthouse.com/blog/management-concept) - by Lighthouse.
 The article advocates Task Relevant Maturity, described like so: “How often you monitor should not be based on what you believe your subordinate can do in general, but on [their] experience with a specific task and [their] prior performance with it – [their] task relevant maturity…as the subordinate’s work improves over time, you should respond with a corresponding reduction in the intensity of the monitoring.”

 - [The Most Important, Yet Overlooked Management Skill](https://getlighthouse.com/blog/management-skill) - by Lighthouse.
 Takeaway: Curiosity is the most important trait of a leader.
 Ask questions.

+- [Manager Tools Podcast](https://www.manager-tools.com/all-podcasts?field_content_domain_tid=4) - by Manager Tools.
+Takeaway: Informative podcasts that focus on key opportunities that a Manager can leverage to step up their game.

 - [New Leader's 100-Day Action Plan & First 90 Days](https://docs.google.com/document/d/1w0JPuwaJSmDbrpv9n4FSXmHXS6XuKM-lcvQ-mIKo89A/edit) - by Joe Goldberg (summary).
 Highly detailed document with TOC.
 Covers topics ranging from due diligence (before you accept a job) to choosing the right approach for the culture and context.